 - Regulated Employees found to have engaged in Prohibited Conduct (as designated in subpart B of 49 CFR 219) will be removed immediately from regulated service. - Section V.A. of the Policy at Page 7 provides that employees determined to be in violation of the Policy will be subject to dismissal.
-At the discretion of the LIRR, employees may be offered a suspension of no less than six (6) months without pay or with the following exceptions: - Locomotive Engineers, Conductors, or Candidates for Certification who test positive for alcohol at a level of 0.04 or greater may be offered a suspension of no less than nine (9) months without payfor a refusal; - An employee who refuses to test, may be offered a suspension of no less than nine (9) months without pay; - o Section V.E. of the Policy at Page 7 references consequences for non-reporting. - A represented employee may be offered the opportunity to sign a Trial Waiver and a Last Chance Agreement after a first violation of this Policy and will be dismissed after a second violation.
-Section V.B. of the Policy at Page 7 references consequences for non-reporting.
+At the discretion of the LIRR, employees may be offered a suspension of no less than six (6) months without pay with the following exceptions: - Locomotive Engineers, Conductors, or Candidates for Certification who test positive for alcohol at a level of 0.04 or greater may be offered a suspension of no less than nine (9) months without pay; - An employee who refuses to test may be offered a suspension of no less than nine (9) months without pay; - o Section V.E. of the Policy at Page 7 references consequences for non-reporting. - A represented employee may be offered the opportunity to sign a Trial Waiver-and a/ Last Chance Agreement after a first violation of this Policy and will be dismissed after a second violation.